Donkey Derby Day 2022

 What is a Donkey Derby?

-This year’s donkey derby will be a set of races – with three race heats and a final top 5 race attended by people from around the world.
-In addition to the fun of these sturdy animals racing downtown, there is a lot of food, music, and fun for everyone!
+This year’s donkey derby will be a set of races – with three race heats and a final top 5 race attended by people worldwide.
+In addition to the fun of these sturdy animals racing downtown, there is a lot of food, music, a beer tent, a parade, and fun for everyone!
 One of the highlights, aside from the races, is a concert with Ted Vigil, a John Denver tribute artist who travels the country and brings the legend’s songs to crowds young and old.

 Where do the Donkeys Come From?